Shakespeare workshops for primary schools

-Imagine the children of your school all joining together to perform A Midsummer Night’s Dream to each other – and the whole process, including preparation only taking one day!
+Imagine the children of your school joining together to perform a Shakespeare play to each other – and the whole process, including preparation, only taking one day!

 Children work class-by-class to explore the play's story and characters through drama.
 They are guided by an expert facilitator who encourages them to use their creativity and imaginations, with each session tailored for the age of the children.